preetisawant/cloud-foundry/cf_stager_is_unavailable.md

 ## Understanding components
 {: #stager_components}

-The  {{site.data.keyword.Bluemix_notm}} Bulletin Board System (BBS) runs in active or passive mode, and it maintains a lock in Locket to ensure that only one BBS is active.
-Sometimes, if Locket loses connection with back-end database, BSS may run into an unresponsive state.
-In this case, no active BBS is elected,  BBS API is not accessible, and operations like `cf push` will fail since the Cloud Controller cannot communicate with BBS API.
+Bulletin Board System (BBS) run in active/passive mode and it maintains a lock in Locket to ensure that only one BBS is active.
+Sometimes if Locket loses connection with back-end database, it may run into an unresponsive status.
+In this case, no active BBS is elected and then BBS API is not accessible, and operations like cf push app will fail as Cloud Controller cannot communicate with BBS API.
-In CFEE v2.0 and above, Diego BBS and Locket run in the diego-api-x pod, so users need to restart all diego-api-x pods to bring the environment back.
+In CFEE 2.0 and above, Diego BBS and Locket run in diego-api-x pod, so users need to restart all diego-api-x pods to bring the environment back.

 ## Impact
 {: #stager_impact}